More Links

 Moral Vision

-Our statement of Global Mission speaks of "commitment to Jesus Christ," which implies the embrace not only of the truth, but also of the way of life that He invites His disciples to inhabit.
-Consonant with this, our statement of Educational Mission expresses the hope that our students will not only have "their minds filled with the truth of Christ" and "their imaginations captivated by the glory of Christ,” but will also have “their characters formed according to the virtues of Christ."
-We embrace a moral vision.
-The content of this vision, just as the content of the Christian faith, is set forth in the revelation of God given in the Scriptures of the Old and New Testaments, and it is passed down in the tradition of the Church.
-Important aspects of the vision are captured in the following affirmations:
+Our Global Mission statement speaks of “commitment to Jesus Christ,” which means that we embrace not only the truth of the Gospel, but also the way of life that Christ invites his disciples to inhabit.
+Thus, Regent’s Educational Mission statement expresses the hope that our students will not only have “their minds filled with the truth of Christ” and “their imaginations captivated by the glory of Christ,” but will also have “their characters formed according to the virtues of Christ.”
+We therefore commit to the moral vision set forth in the revelation of God given in the Old and New Testaments, as a good and beautiful gift of God to his people and to the world.
+We believe this is a vision that leads to human flourishing for individuals and communities.

-• Choices and actions that are informed by a concern for justice and designed to promote such justice on behalf of those who are deprived of it (Leviticus 19:15; Deuteronomy 16:19, 24:17; Amos 5:24).
+5. Our choices and actions are informed by a concern for justice and are designed to promote such justice on behalf of those who are deprived of it, including people experiencing poverty, marginalization, displacement, racial and ethnic prejudice, or misogyny (Leviticus 19:15; Deuteronomy 16:19; 24:17; Amos 5:24).

 Each year, all faculty (both full-time and sessionals), senior administrators, and members of the Board of Governors subscribe in writing to the College's theological position.